Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Introduction

 \centerline{\tt http://www.maths.lth.se/na/staff/helsing/Tutor/}

-Section~\ref{sec:back} provides some historical background.
-The basics if the RCIP method are then explained by solving a simple model problem in Sections~\ref{sec:model}--\ref{sec:rec}.
-Sections~\ref{sec:SB}--\ref{sec:sing} review various extensions and improvements.
-Some of this material is new, for example the simplified treatment of composed operators in Section~\ref{sec:compose}.
-The last part of the paper, Sections~\ref{sec:HelmDiri}--\ref{sec:HelmField}, contain new applications to scattering problems.
+Section~\ref{sec:back} provides a historical background.
+Section~\ref{sec:summary} is a summary of the main features of RCIP.
+The basics of the method are then explained by solving a simple model problem in Sections~\ref{sec:model}--\ref{sec:rec}.
+Sections~\ref{sec:SB}--\ref{sec:sing} review general algorithmic improvements.
+Sections~\ref{sec:HelmDiri}--\ref{sec:HelmTrans} contain applications to scattering problems.
+Sections~\ref{sec:ctt}--\ref{sec:Vshape} deal with close-to-touching objects, mixed (Zaremba) boundary conditions, Steklov eigenvalue problems, limit polarizability, vertex singularity exponents, and planar crack problems.
+Some of this material is new and has not been published elsewhere.